Penion crawfordi

 Penion crawfordi is an extinct species of marine snail or whelk, belonging to the true whelk family Austrosiphonidae.

 Description

 Penion crawfordi is a large, extinct species of Penion siphon whelk.
 Shells of P. crawfordi have spine-like, dorso-ventrally compressed nodules on the shell spire.

+(Original description) The shell is ovato-fusiform in shape and is distantly marked by spirally striated patterns.
+It consists of five whorls, where those of the spire appear distinctly flattened.
+Each of these spire whorls bears a row of tubercles located near the anterior suture, though this feature is largely covered up by the subsequent ventral whorl.

+The body whorl is notably inflated and keeled, featuring a prominent row of nine large tubercles situated directly on the keel.
+Positioned just in front of them is a similar row of smaller tubercles.
+The aperture is oval in form, leading into what appears to be a short siphonal canal.

 Distribution

 Fossils of Penion crawfordi are found in northern South Island and southern North Island in New Zealand.